 The syndrome of inappropriate secretion of antidiuretic hormone (SIADH) is a disorder of impaired water excretion caused by the inability to suppress the secretion of antidiuretic hormone (ADH) .
 If water intake exceeds the reduced urine output, the ensuing water retention leads to the development of hyponatremia.

 The SIADH should be suspected in any patient with hyponatremia, hypoosmolality, and a urine osmolality above 100 mosmol/kg.
 In SIADH, the urine sodium concentration is usually above 40 meq/L, the serum potassium concentration is normal, there is no acid-base disturbance, and the serum uric acid concentration is frequently low .
-(See "Evaluation of the patient with hyponatremia".)
+(See "Evaluation of adults with hyponatremia".)

 The pathophysiology and etiology of SIADH will be reviewed here.
 The treatment of this disorder is discussed separately.
 (See "Treatment of hyponatremia: Syndrome of inappropriate antidiuretic hormone secretion (SIADH) and reset osmostat".)